weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 - On the Choose secret type page, do the following:
 - For Secret type, choose **Other type of secret**.
 - In Key/value pairs,  enter your secret in JSON Key/value pairs and configure the following key/value.
 And click Next.
-    - REDPANDA_SERVER :  Redpanda Bootstrap server URL
+    - REDPANDA_SERVER :  **Your Redpanda Bootstrap server URL**
-    - REDPANDA_USER : workshop
+    - REDPANDA_USER : `workshop`
-    - REDPANDA_PWD : 1234qwer
+    - REDPANDA_PWD : `1234qwer`
 ![Secrets manager configurations](../images/secretsmanager-config.png)

-- Name the Secret name : workshop/redpanda/npc and go through the steps with default value until you reach step Review, click `store` button to finish setting up the secret.
+- Name the Secret name : `workshop/redpanda/npc` and go through the steps with default value until you reach step Review, click **store** button to finish setting up the secret.
 ![Secrets manager name](../images/secretsmanager-name.png)

 - You'll see the secret created.
 ![Secrets manager list](../images/secretsmanager-list.png)

-lm
-- Create another new secret called `workshop/redpanda/lambda` for the lambda trigger, repeat above steps with following configuration:
+Create another new secret called `workshop/redpanda/lambda` for the lambda trigger, repeat above steps with following configuration:
-    - username : workshop
+    - username : `workshop`
-    - password : 1234qwer
+    - password : `1234qwer`

 ## Set Up AWS Cloud9 Workspace
 Next, create a workspace for the Redpanda workshop, follow these steps:

 - navigate to the AWS Cloud9 service.
 - Click on the "Create environment" button.
-  - Enter a name for your workspace,"redpanda-workshop".
+  - Enter a name for your workspace,`redpanda-workshop`.
   - Choose "Create a new EC2 instance for environment (direct access)" as the environment type.
   - Select "t3.small" as the instance type.
   - Set the timeout value to 4 hours.